 INSTRUMENTS OF CHANGE uses the arts as an educational tool to empower people to become instruments of transformative change in their own lives

-January 20, 2016 At the turn of the new year, we secured our partnership with the Liceo Boston School in Bogata, Colombia, where we will lead Something Collective's next global youth project.
-This time, I of C Director, Laura Barron, and visual artist, Juliana Bedoya will facilitate a creative exchange between students in Colombia and West Vancouver (and we are grateful to the Vancouver Biennale's Big Ideas program for funding our local engagements).
-These youth will explore the impact of the “fast fashion” industry on their self-esteem, the economy, and their environment, through the creation of original theatre and music performances, using costumes and accessories that the students fabricate from natural and found (trash) materials.
+May 30, 2016 Instruments of Change artists, Laura Barron and Juliana Bedoya recently returned from Bogata, Colombia, where they lead Something Collective's latest global youth project with students from Liceo Boston and Tuna Alta schools.
+This creative exchange between students in Colombia and West Vancouver explored the impact of the “fast fashion” industry on their self-esteem, the economy, and their environment, through the creation of original theatre and music performances, using costumes and accessories that the students fabricate from natural and found (trash) materials.
+Check out the students' imaginative work here: somethingcollective.ca